-OBJECTIVE: CARRY OUT AN EFFECTIVE MONITORING PROGRAM FOR THE DISTRICT'S WATER SUPPLIES.
+OBJECTIVE: CONDUCT AN EFFECTIVE MONITORING PROGRAM FOR THE DISTRICT'S WATER SUPPLIES

 The District has authority for both groundwater quality and groundwater quantity.
 The District began monitoring groundwater levels in 1974 and has expanded its monitoring well network over the years to assess the impacts of groundwater uses better.
-It also installed a dedicated monitoring network of 50 wells scattered across the principal aquifers of the District to evaluate the effects of daily groundwater pumpage.
+It also installed a dedicated monitoring network of fifty wells scattered across the principal aquifers of the District to evaluate the effects of daily groundwater pumpage.
 Groundwater quality sampling began in the mid-1980s and has also expanded as evidence of groundwater contamination has continued to grow in the District.
 Both monitoring efforts are critical in determining the historical groundwater levels trend and evolving water quality problems.

-- Continue to gather groundwater levels through the biannual and dedicated monitor networks to evaluate trends and determine appropriate response actions. - Continue to gather groundwater quality samples to evaluate trends and determine appropriate response actions. - Evaluate monitoring networks to ensure that the monitoring sites are a suitable representation of the aquifer conditions. - Study well construction records and characteristics to identify the wells which can offer the most reliable water quality monitoring network. - Identify and secure additional monitoring sites if existing sites are lost for any reason. - Utilize the data gathered to make informed decisions about regulatory needs and actions - FY 2021: Collect subsoil vadose samples to document nitrate movement through the soil profile, compare the results with similar data collected in 2014, and analyze the data collected to determine next steps in water quality areas.
+- Continue to gather groundwater levels through the biannual and dedicated monitor networks to evaluate trends and determine appropriate response actions. - Continue to gather groundwater quality samples to evaluate trends and determine appropriate response actions. - Evaluate monitoring networks to ensure that the monitoring sites are a suitable representation of the aquifer conditions. - Study well construction records and characteristics to identify the wells which can offer the most reliable water quality monitoring network. - Identify and secure additional monitoring sites if existing sites are lost for any reason. - Utilize the data gathered to make informed decisions about regulatory needs and actions.

-OBJECTIVE: EFFECTIVELY CONSERVE, PROTECT AND PROMOTE WISE UTILIZATION OF THE DISTRICT'S GROUNDWATER SUPPLIES.
+OBJECTIVE: EFFECTIVELY CONSERVE, PROTECT AND PROMOTE WISE UTILIZATION OF THE DISTRICT'S GROUNDWATER SUPPLIES

 The Nebraska Groundwater Management and Protection Act requires the NRD to develop and implement a groundwater management plan.
 The plan includes management of both groundwater quality and groundwater quantity.
 In addition to outlining the process for monitoring the status of the quality and quantity within the District, the plan establishes a framework for rules and regulations to manage water development and use.
-Currently, the Little Blue NRD Water Resources Committee is developing an Integrated Water Management Plan based on the input of a voluntary stakeholder group that met from 2015 through 2017 to discuss and evaluate inter-related surface and groundwater issues.
+The Little Blue NRD Water Resources Committee developed an Integrated Water Management Plan (IMP) based on the input of a voluntary stakeholder group that met from 2015 through 2017 to discuss and evaluate inter-related surface and groundwater issues.
+This IMP is currently being updated to address water quality concerns in the 32-mile watershed, which includes Prairie Lake, and will hopefully assist the LBNRD in obtaining 319 funds (non-point water pollution) through the Nebraska Department of Energy and Environment.

-- Implement actions and programs as prescribed in the Groundwater Management Plan approved by the State in December 2017. - Implement the Rules and Regulations for Enforcement of the Groundwater Management Area as adopted August 14, 2018 and effective September 15, 2018. - Cooperate with the State in the administration and management of an area of northwest Adams County determined to impact river flows of the Platte River in accordance with the Platte River New Depletions Plan. - Gather sound science-based data to use in making future management or regulatory decisions. - Participate with the NRDs which are collaborating on the Blue Basin Model to create a tool capable of assessing water trends and the impacts of conservation and future development. - Provide cost assistance for the decommissioning of abandoned water wells. - Administer the District's chemigation program to protect water supplies. - Provide technical assistance to landowners to build support for effective management strategies. - Review the water plans of the District once every five years to determine if updates are necessary.
+- Implement actions and programs as prescribed in the Groundwater Management Plan approved by the State in December 2017. - Implement the Rules and Regulations for Enforcement of the Groundwater Management Area as adopted August 14, 2018, and effective September 15, 2018. - Cooperate with the State in the administration and management of an area of northwest Adams County determined to impact river flows of the Platte River in accordance with the Platte River New Depletions Plan. - Gather sound science-based data to use in making future management or regulatory decisions. - Participate with the NRDs which are collaborating on the Blue Basin Model to create a tool capable of assessing water trends and the impacts of conservation and future development. - Provide cost assistance for the decommissioning of abandoned water wells. - Administer the District's chemigation program to protect water supplies. - Provide technical assistance to landowners to build support for effective management strategies. - Review the water plans of the District once every five years to determine if updates are necessary.

-OBJECTIVE: ENCOURAGE THE CONSERVATION, PROTECTION AND ENHANCEMENT OF THE SOIL RESOURCES IN THE LITTLE BLUE BASIN.
+OBJECTIVE: ENCOURAGE THE CONSERVATION, PROTECTION AND ENHANCEMENT OF THE SOIL RESOURCES IN THE LITTLE BLUE BASIN